antonVosc/antonVosc/README.md

 # Hi there, I'm Anton Voshchinskiy! 👋

 ## 🚀 About Me
-I'm a **Software Engineer** specialising in **Python development** based in London, UK.
+I'm a **Software Engineer** specialising in **Python development**.
 I have a strong passion for **software development, data processing, and automation**.
 With experience in **machine learning, data visualisation, and web development**, I enjoy building scalable solutions that enhance efficiency and usability.

 🎓 **BSc Computer Science** – Royal Holloway University of London (2024 Graduate)